INDUSTRIAL CHEMICALS – PROBABLE CARCINOGEN (IARC 2A)

 Epichlorohydrin is reportable to Environment Canada’s National Pollutant Release Inventory but no releases have been reported since 2003, when a resin/synthetic rubber company released 0.002 tonnes.

-A search for ‘epichlorohydrin’ in the United States Household Products Database produced the following results:
+A search for ‘epichlorohydrin’ in the United States Consumer Product Information Database produced the following results: